sriramanamaiya/EDU-E-LEARNING-APP/README.md

   - Students Module:
     - Admin can register a student into his academy and can view, delete, update student information.
     - Admin can grant permission to a student to login into his account.
+  - Course Module:
+    - Admin can add, delete, edit courses.
+- Student.
+  - Student Authentication:
+    - Student can login to his account by clicking on Student Tab on Login Page.

-- As it is an ongoing project many features at to be added.
+- As it is an ongoing project many features yet to be added.

 ## Manual Setup
 - Download the project folder, then run `npm start` to view the Project.